 Changing blend properties and process conditions or crude switching will directly influence the capacity of and product ratio between different distillates in the CDU.
 In secondary processes, fluctuations in feedstock influence the quality properties of product from the secondary refinery units, and efficient utilization of catalyst in catalytic processes.
 Each fluctuation calls for immediate adjustment of process conditions to maintain optimal production.

-NMR process analyzers provide real time analytical feedback whether or not the operational changes led to the desired expectations, or whether further fine tuning of the process conditions is required for running each process in its most efficient and economic mode.
+Process NIR analyzers provide real time analytical feedback whether or not the operational changes led to the desired expectations, or whether further fine tuning of the process conditions is required for running each process in its most efficient and economic mode.

-The application of NMR process analyzers in the process control of each individual refinery unit is highly effective to guarantee maximum production capacity of high valued distillates from crude feed of lowest cost until final distillates, blends and other refinery products to be brought on the market at competitive but lucrative prices.
+The application of NIR process analyzers in the process control of each individual refinery unit is highly effective to guarantee maximum production capacity of high valued distillates from crude feed of lowest cost until final distillates, blends and other refinery products to be brought on the market at competitive but lucrative prices.
 This is the fundamental to increase refining margins and beneficial process intensification of the complex, interdependent refinery production processes, from the crude oil to final distillates and blends.